-1. Sales Tax Over-Collection Class Actions Pending.
+2. Sales Tax Over-Collection Class Actions Pending.
 Multiple taxpayers, including discount warehouse clubs, furniture stores, and convenience stores, are currently subject to class action lawsuits in Pennsylvania regarding the collection of taxes.
-Some claims are for the over-collection of sales tax on the pre-discount cost of items purchased with coupons, while others are for the over-collection on certain exempt items.
-In addition to the potential taxes at issue, these class actions seek to recover attorney's fees and to impose the statutory penalties, which include, per-transaction penalties, including those imposed on a per-transaction basis.
+Some claims are for the over-collection of sales tax on the pre-discount cost of items purchased with coupons, while others are for the over-collection on exempt items.
+In addition to the potential taxes at issue, these class actions seek to recover attorney's fees and to impose statutory penalties, including those imposed on a per-transaction basis.

 In one such case, BJ's Wholesale Club is accused of over-collecting sales tax on the pre-discount cost of items purchased with coupons.
 In May of 2020, the Commonwealth Court held that where it was obvious a coupon was used to purchase taxable items (if every item on the receipt was taxable, for example), but BJ's Wholesale collected tax on the undiscounted price, a refund was due.
 However, where it is unclear whether the coupon was for a taxable or nontaxable item, no refund could be granted.
 The implication of granting a refund in this case is that it establishes over-collection of tax by BJ's Wholesale, which may impact the class action pending against the company.
 On exceptions, the Commonwealth Court's decision was reaffirmed.
-The decision is now under appeal at the Pennsylvania Supreme Court.
+The Court's decision has since been appealed and is now scheduled for oral argument before the Pennsylvania Supreme Court on October 25, 2022.
 John G. Myers v.
 Commonwealth, 67-68 MAP 2021.

-2. Manufacturing and Help Supply.
-Additional guidance regarding Pennsylvania's manufacturing exemption and treatment of help supply services may be forthcoming.
-In a case currently pending in Commonwealth Court, the taxpayer, Quality Driven Copack, is a

-Pennsylvania corporation engaged in business of assembling, and selling at wholesale, pre-cooked frozen sandwiches, entrees, and bowl/bag type meals.
+3. Manufacturing and Help Supply.
+In a case currently pending in Commonwealth Court, the taxpayer, Quality Driven Copack, is a Pennsylvania corporation engaged in business of assembling, and selling at wholesale, pre-cooked frozen sandwiches, entrees, and bowl/bag type meals.
 To create its product, the taxpayer purchases the food components and packaging materials, blends the components into meals, packages, and then freezes them to complete the process.
-The taxpayer's main arguments are that: (1) its purchases of property for the meal assembly line are exempt property directly used in manufacturing/processing; and (2) its purchase of staffing services are not taxable help supply services.
+The taxpayer's main arguments are that: (1) its purchases of property for the meal assembly line are exempt property directly used in manufacturing or processing; and (2) its purchase of staffing services are not taxable help supply services.